The benefits of an offset account

 For people with owner-occupied home loans, convenience becomes the most obvious benefit.
 The savings in interest are the same whether you use an offset or if you pay the funds into the loan itself, but having it in a separate account can provide ease and flexibility, especially when it allows transactions and no minimums on transfers.
 In other words, your cash can be saving you interest right up to the time it is needed.

-One of the great things about an offset account is that it can be beneficial no matter if you are a saver or spender.
-For a spender, you can have your salary paid directly into your offset account as the money will have an immediate impact on the amount of interest you pay as the interest is calculated daily.
+One of the great things about an offset account is that it can be beneficial regardless of whether you are a saver or a spender.
+For a spender, you can have your salary paid directly into your offset account, as the money will have an immediate impact on the amount of interest you pay, which is calculated daily.